Abide 101: Awaken · Lesson 001 · Lesson Plan

 Say this verbatim:

-Section 7 · The Holy Spirit
+Section 7 · 2 Timothy 3:14-17

 Say this verbatim:

-Section 8 · Great Commission and Closing
+Section 8 · 1 Corinthians 2:10-14 and John 14:15-31

 Say this verbatim:

 "Finally, Jesus tells His church to make disciples by teaching them to keep all that He commanded.
 Notice what He did not say.
 He did not say to teach them what He commanded.
-He said to teach them to keep it — to obey it.
+He said to teach them to keep it, to obey it.
 The Great Commission is not a call to fill people's heads with information.
 It is a call to form people who live under the Lordship of Christ."

 "That is why Abide exists.
 Not to help you accumulate more biblical knowledge.
 Not to add another thing to your religious life.
-But to train you to actually engage God in His Word — to hear Him, interpret what He is saying, apply it to your life, and obey it by the power of the Holy Spirit."
+But to train you to actually engage God in His Word, to hear Him, interpret what He is saying, apply it to your life, and obey it by the power of the Holy Spirit."

 "Meditate and Obey.
 Study and Apply.
 Hear and Do.
 That is what it means to abide.
 And that is where we begin."